ets-labs/python-dependency-injector/docs/tutorials/cli.rst

 How does Movie Lister work?

-- Application uses a movies database to search for the movies
+- There is a movies database
-- Application can search the movies by:
-    - Director's name
-    - Year of the release
 - Each movie has next fields:
     - Title
     - Year of the release
     - Director's name
-- The database can be in the next formats:
+- The database is distributed in two formats:
    - Csv
    - Sqlite
+- Application uses the movies database to search for the movies
+- Application can search for the movies by:
+    - Director's name
+    - Year of the release
 - Other database formats can be added later

 Movie Lister is a naive example from Martin Fowler's article about the dependency injection and